Jack Ooms: Career

 While carrying out his national service, Ooms joined the National Defence Research Organization's (RVO-TNO) new Chemical Laboratory.
 He was appointed director in 1965 and retained this position in 1978 when the lab merged with the organisation's Technological Laboratory.
 It was renamed the TNO Prins Maurits Laboratory.
 He remained in his role until his retirement in 1988.
-In 1990, he was a founding member of the Advisory Board of the Harvard Sussex Program on Chemical and Biological Weapons.
+In 1990, he was a founding member of the advisory board of the Harvard Sussex Program on Chemical and Biological Weapons.

 Ooms’ active participation in the negotiation of a permanent, multilateral ban on chemical weapons, began in 1969 when he joined the Netherlands' delegation to the Eighteen Nation Committee on Disarmament (ENCD) in Geneva as a technical adviser.
 The ENCD (1962-1969) was one of several predecessors to the Conference on Disarmament (CD).
 Ooms became the only CD delegate that continuously participated over the full 20 years of negotiations, which culminated in the adoption of the Chemical Weapons Convention by the United Nations General Assembly in 1992.
 He attended the 1980 International School of Disarmament and Research on Conflicts and later served on the Dutch delegation to the preparatory commission that founded the Organisation for the Prohibition of Chemical Weapons with its headquarters in The Hague.
-In 1991, Ooms was appointed ot the United Nations Special Commission, at that time forming to oversee Iraq's renunciation of weapons of mass destruction.
+In 1991, Ooms was appointed to the United Nations Special Commission, at that time forming to oversee Iraq's renunciation of weapons of mass destruction.
 This work continued to engage him in the months immediately prior to his death in 1999.